 Kentucky is the deadliest state for teen drivers, with 128 fatalities from 2013 to 2017.
 Teen motorists in this state are 16% more likely to die in a car crash than those in Mississippi — the second most deadly state — and 140% more so than the average U.S. teen.

 This high rate of serious car accidents for this demographic could be a contributing factor to the high insurance costs for young drivers in this state, as Kentucky rates are the fourth most expensive in the country for student auto insurance.

 3.00 annual teen driver deaths per 10,000 licensed teen drivers

-With an average annual rate of 3.00 teen driver deaths per 10,000 licensed drivers 19 years old or younger, Mississippi is twice as deadly—on a per capita basis—than the average across the U.S. There were only six fewer teen driver deaths in Mississippi than there were in Tennessee, 167 compared to 173, which is a state with more than twice as many licensed drivers 19 years old or younger.
+With an average of 3.00 deaths per 10,000 licensed teenage drivers each year, Mississippi is twice as deadly on a per capita basis than the national average.
+There were only six fewer teen driver deaths in Mississippi than in Tennessee — 167 compared to 173 — though Tennessee has more than twice as many licensed drivers 19 years old or younger.

 3. North Carolina